 Please make the changes to P242L29-P243L2 as shown below:

-For an ER preamble, the U-SIG field is composed of four parts, i.e., U-SIG-1, U-SIG-1-R, U-SIG-2, and U-SIG-2-R, each part containing 26 data bits.
-These four parts are transmitted sequentially from U-SIG-1 to U-SIG-2-R. The data bits of U-SIG-1 and U-SIG-2 shall be BCC encoded at rate R = 1 / 2 , interleaved, mapped to a BPSK constellation, and have pilots inserted.
-U-SIG-1-R has the same encoded bits as U-SIG-1 and the encoded bits shall be mapped to a QBPSK constellation without interleaving and have pilots inserted.
+For an ER preamble, the U-SIG field is composed of two parts, U-SIG-1 and U-SIG-2, each containing 26 data bits.
+U-SIG-1 is transmitted before U-SIG-2.
+The data bits of U-SIG-1 and U-SIG-2 shall be BCC encoded at rate R = 1 / 2 to form total 104 coded bits, interleaved, mapped to a BPSK constellation, and have pilots inserted following the steps described in 17.3.5.6 (Convolutional encoder), 27.3.12.8 (BCC interleavers), 17.3.5.8 (Subcarrier modulation mapping), and 17.3.5.9 (Pilot subcarriers), respectively.
+This process happens on a per-80 MHz subblock basis as U-SIG field may have different contents in different 80 MHz subblocks, while always having identical content in every 20 MHz subchannel of a given 80 MHz subblock.
+The following modulation process for the four symbols of U-SIG in an ER preamble is applicable to every 80MHz sub-block in the ER preamble.
+The first and second half of the stream of 104 complex numbers generated by these steps (before pilot insertion) is divided into two groups of 52 complex numbers, where respectively, the first 52 complex numbers form the first OFDM symbol of U-SIG (denoted as U-SIG-sym-1) and the second 52 complex numbers form the thrid OFDM symbol of U-SIG (denoted as U-SIG-sym-3) for the ER preamble.
+The first 52 encoded bits shall be mapped to a QBPSK constellation without interleaving and have pilots inserted following the steps described in 17.3.5.8 (Subcarrier modulation mapping) and 17.3.5.9 (Pilot subcarriers), respectively, to form the second OFDM symbol of U-SIG (denoted as U-SIG-sym-2) for the ER preamble.
+The second 52 encoded bits shall be mapped to a BPSK constellation without interleaving and have pilots inserted following the steps described in 17.3.5.8 (Subcarrier modulation mapping) and 17.3.5.9 (Pilot subcarriers), respectively, to form the fourth OFDM symbol of U-SIG (denoted as U-SIG-sym-4) for the ER preamble.
 The constellation mapping of the U-SIG field in an ER preamble is the same as that of the HE-SIG-A field in an HE ER SU PPDU, and is shown in Figure 36-34 (Data subcarrier constellation of U- SIG symbols).
-The QBPSK constellation on U-SIG-1-R is used to differentiate an ER preamble from an EHT MU PPDU and an EHT TB PPDU.
-U-SIG-2-R has the same encoded bits as U-SIG-2 and the encoded bits shall be mapped to a BPSK constellation without interleaving and have pilots inserted.
-BCC encoding, data interleaving, constellation mapping, and pilot insertion follow the steps described in 17.3.5.6 (Convolutional encoder), 27.3.12.8 (BCC interleavers), 17.3.5.8 (Subcarrier modulation mapping), and 17.3.5.9 (Pilot subcarriers), respectively.
+The QBPSK constellation on the data subcarriers in U-SIG-sym-2 is used to differentiate an ER preamble from an EHT MU PPDU and an EHT TB PPDU.

 Instructions to the editor: